ubuntu-openstack/zopenstack/README-zkvm.md

 2. Ensure that the nova-compute-proxy charm config values for the z/KVM IP addresses are accurate in the xenial-mitaka-2-machine-control-plane-next.yaml file.

+3. Set remote-repos to the ftp location for the openstack packages repo, e.g. ftp://anonymous:me@10.10.10.10/zKVM/1.1.3/MAIN/openstack/mitaka/

 ### x86 Machine Prep